 - The Simulation and Game Design program is designed for students who are interested in advanced programming areas, as in simulations, game programming, program testing, or multimedia programming.

-Web Development is divided into two major areas: Web Page Programming and Web Page Design.
-Web Page Programming places an emphasis on designing interactive web applications to communicate with data sources and back-end data servers.
+The College has divided the Web Development program into two major areas: Web Page Programming (back end) and Web Page Design (front end).
+Web Page Programming places an emphasis on designing interactive web applications to communicate with data sources and run across multiple platforms.
 Web Page Design focuses on the aesthetic layout and artistic style of the website through the utilization of graphic-based software for web page creation.

 Certificate of Technology

-The Web Applications Development Certificate of Technology is designed for students who desire to earn a credential after one year of study.
-All courses required for this certificate apply toward the Web Applications Development Associate of Applied Science degree.
+The Web Applications Development Specialty Certificate of Technology is designed for students who desire to earn a credential after three semesters of study.
+All courses required for this certificate apply toward the Web Applications Development Specialty Associate of Applied Science degree.
 The following curriculum is designed to provide the student with basic web applications development skills.
-Emphasis is placed upon designing web applications to communicate with data sources and business systems.
 Common job titles for this certificate include webmaster, web specialist, web application developer, and web designer.

 Plan of Study